Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 3. Unification of a single elementary particle and a single unit-field: A single particle ( )

 The reflection may be attributed to the phase change of the unit-field (\ref{eq53abc}): $a_0 e^{-i({\mathbf{k}_{0}{\mathbf{r}}}-\omega_{0} t )}= a_0 e^{i({\mathbf{k}_{0}{\mathbf{r}}}-\omega_{0} t \pm \pi )}$.
 The total time of the reflection is given by $ t \sim V^{1/3} /v_g$.
 The unit-fields (\ref{eq53abc}) and (\ref{eq59abc}) have the group and phase velocities determined respectively by Eqs. (\ref{eq55abc}) and (\ref{eq56abc}).
 The localization (confinement) of the unit-field (\ref{eq53abc}) by the "non-transparent" material box with the volume $V_b=V=L^3$ results into the discretization of the unit-field momentum ${k}_{0}$ and frequency (energy) $\omega _0$ under the Dirichlet boundary conditions imposed on the unit-field on the "non-transparent" boundaries.
 In such a case, the unit-field could have one of the possible configurations

 with the squares of the wavenumber (momentum) and frequency (energy) given respectively by

 and

 where $n$, $m$ and $l$ are the non-zero integer numbers.
 The group and phase velocities of the unit-field (\ref{eq60abc}) are determined by Eqs. (\ref{eq55abc}) and (\ref{eq56abc}) with the discrete momentum (\ref{eq61abc}) and frequency (\ref{eq62abc}).
+The localization (compression) of the unit-field (\ref{eq53abc}) results also into the Heisenberg uncertainty relation (see, the relation (130) of Part I of the present study).
 The unit-field (\ref{eq60abc}) does not include the reflected wave (\ref{eq59abc}).
 That means that the velocity of the box is equal to the group velocity of the unit-field.
-The well-known ({\it{standing-wave}}) configuration $\psi_{0nml} (\mathbf{r},t)=(L^{-3/2}/2) [e^{i({\mathbf{k}_{0nml}{\mathbf{r}}}-\omega_{0nml} t )} + e^{-i({\mathbf{k}_{0nml}{\mathbf{r}}}-\omega_{0nml} t )}]$, which include the reflected wave, has the group velocity $v_{g}=0$ corresponding to the zero momentum (\ref{eq54abc}).
+The well-known ({\it{standing-wave}}) configuration $\psi_{0nml} (\mathbf{r},t)=(L^{-3/2}/2) [e^{i({\mathbf{k}_{0nml}{\mathbf{r}}}-\omega_{0nml} t )} + e^{-i({\mathbf{k}_{0nml}{\mathbf{r}}}-\omega_{0nml} t )}]$, which includes the reflected wave, has the group velocity $v_{g}=0$ corresponding to the zero momentum (\ref{eq54abc}).
 The elastic reflection of a unit-field and the spectral discretization of the wavenumber (momentum) and energy (frequency) could be associated with many other experimental conditions, where a unit-field interacts with the resonator-like boundaries.
-Such a behavior of the de Broglie (quantum) wave is well-known in the canonical quantum mechanics.
+Such a behaviour of the de Broglie (quantum) wave is well-known in the canonical quantum mechanics.